 No, not really.
 But that would have been a hell of a twist ending.

-While A Mind Forever Voyaging didn't particularly go onto inspire other games directly, though its premise remains a genius one, it certainly made an impact on players.
-Former PC Gamer editor turned Hollywood screenwriter Gary Whitta for instance tried to get it turned into a movie back in 2002.
+While A Mind Forever Voyaging didn't really go onto inspire many other games directly, though its premise remains a genius one, it certainly made an impact on players.
+Former PC Gamer editor turned Hollywood screenwriter Gary Whitta tried to get it turned into a movie (opens in new tab) back in 2002.
 Its use of text to breathe detail into emotional moments would also be followed by other games, not least Planescape: Torment.
 It's also a technique used by things called 'books'.
 You may have heard of them.